matestack/matestack-ui-core/docs/api/000-base/40-isolated_component.md

 #### public_options

 You can pass data as a hash to your custom isolate component with the `public_options` option.
 This data is inside the isolate component accessible via a hash with indifferent access, for example `public_options[:item_id]`.
-All data contained in the `public_options` will be passed as json to the corresponding vue component, which means this data is visible on the client side as it is rendered in the vue component config.
+All data contained in the `public_options` will be passed as json to the corresponding Vue.js component, which means this data is visible on the client side as it is rendered in the Vue.js component config.
 So be careful what data you pass into `public_options`!

 Due to the isolation of the component the data needs to be stored on the client side as to encapsulate the component from the rest of the UI.
 For example: You want to render a collection of models in single components which should be able to rerender asynchronously without rerendering the whole UI.
 Since we do not rerender the whole UI there is no way the component can know which of the models it should rerender.
 Therefore passing for example the id in the public_options hash gives you the possibility to access the id in an async request and fetch the model again for rerendering.
 See below for examples.